menu

 Setting & Lifestyle

-Overall, Marion’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Marion’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Marion is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.